 Vincent W.J. van Gerven Oei received a PhD in Media & Communications from the European Graduate School and another PhD in Modern Thought from the University of Aberdeen.
-He is a philologist and co-director of open-access publishing platform punctum books.
+He is a philologist and the co-director of punctum books.
 He is a specialist in Old Nubian and co-editor-in-chief of Dotawo.
-Monographs include A Reference Grammar of Old Nubian (Peeters, forthcoming 2020) and Cross-Examinations (MER.
+Monographs include A Reference Grammar of Old Nubian (Peeters, 2021) and Cross-Examinations (MER.
 Paper Kunsthalle, 2015).
 His three-volume work Lapidari (punctum, 2015) provides the first complete overview of socialist monumentality in Albania.
-As a translator, Van Gerven Oei works mostly with anonymous Makuritan Nubian scribes and more recent authors such as Jean Daive, Hervé Guibert, Werner Hamacher, Dick Raaijmakers, Avital Ronell, and Nachoem M. Wijnberg.
+As a translator, Van Gerven Oei works mostly with anonymous Makuritan Nubian scribes and contemporary authors such as Jean Daive, Hervé Guibert, Werner Hamacher, Dick Raaijmakers, Avital Ronell, and Nachoem M. Wijnberg.
 His scholarly work has appeared in Afterall, Glossa, The Journal of Juristic Papyrology, postmedieval, and Theory & Event, among other venues.

 Edited: